trk5150/DBSOMA/README.md

 ## Preprocessing
 The SOM training requires two files
 Code in the package "correlationMatrixMaker" can be used to produce files required for SOM Training:
--SingleCellParserTSV takes a tab delimeted file containing read count data with cell identifiers on columns and genes in rows a pairwise correlation matrix and associated list of gene names
+1) SingleCellParserTSV takes a tab delimeted file containing read count data with cell identifiers on columns and genes in rows a pairwise correlation matrix and associated list of gene names
--SparseParse takes read count data in sparse matrix notation to produce a pairwise correlation matrix and associated list of gene names
+2) SparseParse takes read count data in sparse matrix notation to produce a pairwise correlation matrix and associated list of gene names

 Code in the package "file_interaction" can be used to pre-organize single cell data to transpose matricies:
--transposeNFixCSV = convert a CSV file to tsv file -transposeTSV = transpose a TSV file to have cell identifiers on columns and genes in rows -FilePreviewer = functionality to read a first 2 lines of a file to ensure the matrix looks as expected
+1) transposeNFixCSV = convert a CSV file to tsv file
+2) transposeTSV = transpose a TSV file to have cell identifiers on columns and genes in rows
+3) FilePreviewer = functionality to read a first 2 lines of a file to ensure the matrix looks as expected

-Code in the "CorMatAnalyzer"
+Code in the "CorMatAnalyzer" package can be used to interact with the matrix before beginning training
--provides functionality to look up a gene or set of genes in a produced pairwise correlation matrix to ensure QC has not removed desired genes
+1) provides functionality to look up a gene or set of genes in a produced pairwise correlation matrix to ensure QC has not removed desired genes

 ## Training